carolwuq/StackBots-Robot_Management/README.md

-This is my first project and I am still working more on UI.
+This is my first project and I am still exploring more on UI.
 Through the link here find other things that I am working on.

 # Valentine's Special: Robot/Project ManagementTool
 We run StackBots Inc., a business staffed entirely by robots.
 Each robot may be assigned to several projects at a time.
 I created a RESTful web platform that allows us to manage our robots and projects.